-United Nations International Children’s Emergency Fund (UNICEF) says it has geared toward addressing poverty ravaging children’s well being in Nigeria.
+United Nations International Children’s Emergency Fund (UNICEF) is geared toward addressing the child poverty that ravages the children well being in Nigeria.

-The Social Policy Specialist UNICEF Kano Field Office, Fatimah Musa made the assertion in her presentation titled ‘Child Poverty and Vulnerability’, during a 2-Day Workshop on Child Poverty Measurement Capacity Enhancement of stakeholders from Kano, Jigawa and Katsina, held in Kano.
+The Social Policy Specialist UNICEF Kano Field Office, Fatimah Musa made the assertion in her presentation titled ‘Child Poverty and Vulnerability’, during a 2-Day Workshop on Child Poverty Measurement Capacity Enhancement of stakeholders from Kano, Jigawa and Katsina.

 KNSG Lauds UNICEF, Harps on Intensifying Social Protection Interventions